nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 !!! note "Siegfried"
     Siegfried with the PRONOM default signature file correctly identified the format as 'Variant Call Format' but had no associated MIME type.
 Using the MIME-info signature databases results in the `text/vcard`.

 In cases where there may be erroneous file extensions, it is useful to examine the file contents in addition to the file format.
-Assume there was mistake in renaming of a file and the `file-table.tsv` was named `file-table.png` without any change in the file contents.
+Assume there was mistake in renaming of a file and the `32503692.gpr` was named `32503692.png` without any change in the file contents.

 `file` which examines the contents of the file before reporting its type results in `text/plain`.